After you start the game, this will be the first thing you'll see. This is the server list menu.

 This will be the first thing that you'll see after you join a server.
 All you have to do is click the character of your preference, or click "Disconnect" to return to the server list.

 Once you pick your character, you're ready to hop in on the fun.
-Here's a quick overview of the controls: Use the W, A, S and D keys to move, and the SHIFT key to run.
+Here's a quick overview of the controls: Use the W, A, S and D keys, or the arrow keys to move, and the SHIFT key to run.

 Now, let's analyze what we have here...